Relying on the Metrics of Evaluated Agents: Related Work

-More broadly, Bayesian persuasion and information design provides a general framework for analyzing the effects of the distribution of information on the outcomes of a game \cite{kamenica2019bayesian,bergemann2019information}.
-Many works have cast this general form to analyze applications from grading systems in schools to courtroom evidence policies \cite{kamenica2011bayesian,boleslavsky2015grading,ostrovsky2010information}.
+More broadly, Bayesian persuasion and information design provides a general framework for analyzing the effects of the distribution of information on the outcomes of a game \citep{kamenica2019bayesian,bergemann2019information}.
 Our model can be seen as a specific instantiation of an information design problem where the \textit{sender} is the agent, the \textit{receiver} is the principal, and the contracting relationship determines the principal's and agent's action spaces and equilibria.
-We impose a constraint over the sender's information transfer policy in order to capture the incentives for an agent to reveal \textit{observability} of a variable to the principal, whereas prior work has focused on revealing the value of a signal (similarly to \citet{milgrom1986relying}).
-Also built into this constraint is that the agent cannot lie about their signal, as our model is motivated by understanding settings where a principal has powerful data collection and verification capabilities.
+We impose a constraint over the sender's information transfer policy in order to capture the incentives for an agent to reveal \textit{observability} of a variable to the principal.
+Notably, the agent cannot selectively mask or lie about their signal based on its realized value, as our model is motivated by settings where a principal has powerful data collection capabilities.

-\paragraph{Price discrimination} Our analysis framework of an agency game with information transfer has analogies with classical price discrimination, and thereby opens new avenues for applying the well-developed tools from price discrimination to understanding the metric design problem.
+\textit{Price discrimination.} Our model has analogies with classical price discrimination, and thereby opens new avenues for applying the well-developed tools from price discrimination to understanding the metric design problem.
 It also uncovers new challenges that extend existing price discrimination perspectives.
-This connection has also been discussed by \citet{bergemann2015limits}, who define a mapping from third degree price discrimination onto the class of agency problems and establish the existence of market segmentations that achieve all possible trade-offs between consumer and producer surplus within some basic constraints.
+These issues have been anticipated by \citet{bergemann2015limits}, who define a mapping from third-degree price discrimination onto the class of agency problems and establish the existence of market segmentations that achieve all possible trade-offs between consumer and producer surplus within some basic constraints.
 Our work complements this analysis---instead of analyzing all possible segmentations, we consider the agent's information-revelation incentives as a function of the properties of a specific segmentation induced by some cost-correlated variable which is initially only available to the agent.